Why Do We Say Hello When Answering the Phone?

 According to The New York Times,

 On Jan.
-28, 1878 the first public exchange opened in New Haven, Connecticut.
+28, 1878, the first public exchange opened in New Haven, Connecticut.
 “Hello” and “What is wanted?” were both suggested in its manual.
 By 1880, Hello was what was said, and not just as the right way to answer the phone.
-It became what a social leveler.
+It became a social leveler.

 With all of the inventions that were said to be wrongly credited to The Wizard of Menlo Park, who knows if he invented the word?
 After all, the Oxford English dictionary cites the first printed version of ‘Hello’ with that spelling was fifty years prior in the Norwich Courier of Norwich, Connecticut.